theauraimpact/give-one-framework/README.md

 ---

 ## 🛡️ High-Priority Application: Givers Fund for Employees (GFE)
-To launch the GiveOne project, we are addressing a high-priority need for January 2026: supporting individuals impacted by massive corporate layoffs.
+To launch the GiveOne project, we are addressing a high-priority need for **January 2026:** supporting individuals impacted by massive corporate layoffs.
 The GFE is a high-trust, decentralized system designed to continue the current salary of impacted employees until they secure new employment.

 ### ✈️ First active reachout: The Home Depot (800 Employees)
-We are working to establish the GFE system starting with the 800 impacted individuals at The Home Depot due to layoffs on Jan 28th 2026.
+We are working to establish the GFE system starting with the 800 impacted individuals at The Home Depot due to layoffs on **Jan 28th 2026**.
 The goal is to ensure their monthly take-home pay continues without interruption through a community-backed "Givers Fund for Employees."

 ### ⚙️ The GFE Blueprint (6-Step Execution)
 1.  **Institutional Setup:** Create a bank account authorized by the company (e.g., The Home Depot).